What if I’m having technical difficulties?

 Yes.
 Whether or not you drink, you will very likely encounter conversations about drinking or other students who drink during your time at Baylor.
 The course provides information about coping with others' drinking behavior as well as responding effectively in situations where others are at risk of alcohol-related harm (e.g. alcohol poisoning, potential drinking and driving).
 If you do not drink, the material you receive will provide specific information tailored to your choice.

-If you are an incoming undergraduate (first-year or transfer), you are expected to complete the course.
+If you are an incoming undergraduate (first-year or transfer) or if you are returning and will live in on-campus Residential Communities, you are expected to complete the course.

 If you completed AlcoholEdu at a previous college, you will need to send verification to firstname.lastname@example.org.
-If you send verification that you have previously taken AlcoholEdu, then you may be granted an exemption from the course.
+If you send verification that you have previously taken AlcoholEdu and have taken it within one year, then you may be granted an exemption from the course.